-The moderation of students' work plays a key role in developing the accuracy of teacher assessments.
+The termly moderation of students' work plays a key role in developing the accuracy of teacher assessments.
 Moderation takes place during staff meetings.
-Staff moderate work using planning and assessment (e.g., SOLAR) as well as evidence of work to support the level given.
+Staff moderate work using planning and assessment (e.g., SOLAR) as well as evidence of work to support the level given, focussing on conversations about Intent, Implementation, and Impact.
+Throughout the year, all subject areas are moderated.